Siskiyou County Personal Injury Lawyers

 Spinal cord injuries (SCIs) typically happen when the spine is bent or compressed.
 Any damage to the backbone, which protects the spinal cord, increases the risk of harming the spinal cord.
 Falls and motor vehicle accidents are some of the main causes of SCIs.

-If you've been in an accident that damaged your spinal cord, consult with our Siskiyou County personal injury attorneys as soon as you can.
-We can help you get treatment for your injury and make sure liable parties compensate you for your damages.
+If you’ve been in an accident that damaged your spinal cord, consult with our Siskiyou County personal injury attorneys.
+We can assist you in obtaining treatment for your injury and pursuing compensation from the responsible parties.

 Other Personal Injury Cases We Handle